hashicorp/sa-ssdp-aws/README.md

 #### 1. Build with Terraform

-The `sa-ssp-aws/infrastucture/` directory of this reposiory contains terraform infrastructure definitions to build out AWS resource for hosting the Secure Service Platform deployment.
+The `sa-ssdp-aws/infrastucture/` directory of this reposiory contains terraform infrastructure definitions to build out AWS resource for hosting the Secure Service Delivery Platform deployment.
 Once you've completed the [REQUIREMENTS](#REQUIREMENTS) section below you are ready to execute the `terraform apply` within the `infrastructure/` directory.

 The terraform apply takes apprximately 13 minutes to deploy.